Pollenware/c2fo-shell/README.md

 # ENVIRONMENT

-Once successfully connected to an OCAP instance, the environment can be displayed:
+Once successfully connected to an C2FO instance, the environment can be displayed:

 ## DETAIL